Food Safety Tips for Healthy Holidays

 - Any extra stuffing should be baked in a greased casserole dish.

-Information on food safety is available by phone at:
+Information on food safety is also available by phone at:

 The FDA Food Information Line